with Jeremy Westcott –

 Transformation is the ongoing process of restoring our lives to original condition and purpose; finding our unique true identity and eternal destiny.
 It is also preparation for God’s judgment that is coming to the church (1 Peter 4:17).

 We are the church, an organic structure of relationships in the kingdom.
-In judgment, God is going to say ‘yes’ and ‘no’ to the church.
-He is going to affirm and authenticate the true church, but there are aspects of the institution that we call ‘church’ that God is not pleased with, and He is going to make it abundantly clear that He is not pleased.
+In judgment, God is going to give His verdict (and the root of that word is ‘saying what is true’).
+He is going to say ‘yes’ and ‘no’ to the church: He will affirm and authenticate the true church, but there are aspects of the institution that we call ‘church’ that God is not pleased with, and He is going to make it abundantly clear that He is not pleased.
 Then people will face a choice: whether to stay with the institution, the religious structure, or whether to go for the relationship.
 And God is calling us into relationship.

 God is going to look at the scroll of our lives and see how it matches up with our scroll of destiny, all the vast thoughts God had about us; all that was written about our lives (Ps 139:16-17).
 Do our lives match up with how God intended them to be?
 We need to be ready to face that question and receive that judgment.